pudly/schmopera-hugo/content/articles/in-review-the-threepenny-opera-.md

 date = "2016-08-17T10:09:00+01:00"
 lastmod = "2016-08-18T09:32:00+01:00"
 publishDate = "2016-08-18T09:32:00+01:00"
 short_description = "Singing curse words and unromantic sex are still relatively rare on the opera stage, even if the stories themselves are full of the same amount of emotional extremes.
-Whether or not you're the type to point at \"gratuity\" or \"shock value,\" what Norris' production achieves is a totally organic theatre experience.
+Whether or not you&#039;re the type to point at &quot;gratuity&quot; or &quot;shock value,&quot; what Norris&#039; production achieves is a totally organic theatre experience.
 At times the whole thing feels like meta-theatre, and other times the action holds you rapt." slug = "in-review-the-threepenny-opera-" title = "In review: The Threepenny Opera "
 +++